ocharles/blog/posts/2013-12-06-24-days-of-hackage-persistent-esqueleto.md

 ---
-title: 24 Days of Hackage: persistent & esqueleto
+title: "24 Days of Hackage: persistent & esqueleto"
 ---

 Many of the applications we write these days tend to be long running processes